BrentM/shibr/README.md

 * wrapper for dog.ceo API to find any quirks and start getting our random Shibas
 * Let's fetch all the breeds too as long as we are working with the API
 * now that we have a random image and all the breeds lets generalize our random image for arbitrary breeds.
+* Lets get our schema for history into the DB. phx.gen.html does most of the heavy lifting.
+Creates more than is needed but the extra views and forms tend to be helpful (and are easy to delete if not).

+# Thoughts

+* I hijacked the page controller for dogs.
+This is fine in a small project but for a larger/longer-term project I'd make a dog-specific controller so we can separate landing pages from standard dog pages.
+* The dog API has a confusing (and probably redundant) "status" field that needs more investigation.
+Does this overlap with the standard status codes or does it do something different.
+* Primary keys as UUIDs - not really needed for the project but easy and are really handy if you need to generate an ID outside the DB and then import a record.